 an Arab money-changer from Yathrib,

-who has operated a table in the arcades without a license
+who’s operated in the arcades without a license,

 and awaits his brother from Tyre to pay his fine.

 The man is tall and equine and old as sand.

 he found in the merchant-ports of Chios and Samos.

 Bar-Rabbouni the Israelites call him.

 They promenade the long room end to end,

 taking wine in the walled courtyard

 They’re both wise, their souls slip easily from prison